 In general, in the research process, hypotheses are proposed and then analyzed and examined using collected data.
 In this text, two hypotheses were proposed, one of which was confirmed using the Pearson correlation test, and the other was rejected.
 However, it is important to note that in any research, the results obtained are not always generalizable to the entire population under all conditions.
 To determine the validity or invalidity of a hypothesis, multiple tests and analyses should be used.
-Additionally, the results of any research and hypotheses proposed should always be compared with previous research findings, and if there are contradictions, the results of a single research and consider its findings as an absolute truth.
+Additionally, the results of any research and hypotheses proposed should always be compared with previous research findings, and if there are contradictions, the reasons for these contradictions should be investigated.
+Therefore, one should not blindly trust the results of a single research and consider its findings as an absolute truth.